 The more time one spends on the saddle, the more odd things happen to our body: toes that break out in blisters, chafed knees, hardness or sores in the fingers from the reins...
 But none are more uncomfortable and terrifying than seeing blood in the toilet bowl during or after a riding session.
 Don't panic!
 We are here to help.

-Hemorrhoids is a condition where the veins around the anus or lower rectum become painful, swollen, inflamed and may itch or bleed.
+Hemorrhoids are a condition where the veins around the anus or lower rectum become painful, swollen, inflamed, and may itch or bleed.

 Here’s the good news:

 Contrary to what most people think, horse riding is not directly related to causing hemorrhoids.
 Horseback riding is indirectly linked to hemorrhoids, as it can be a contributing factor to further aggravating or causing additional deterioration in existing hemorrhoids.

 Sitting on a saddle for a long period with painful, inflamed hemorrhoids is neither comfortable nor helpful in resolving the situation.
 When sitting on the saddle, blood flow to the anal region is substantially reduced and there is also friction.
 Horse riding does not cause hemorrhoids to develop in an otherwise healthy anus, but it can aggravate an existing condition.

 Like any other injury, hemorrhoid flare-ups must heal before returning to the saddle.
 Here is a phrase that might guide you through troubled times, bringing you back to self-care: “If it hurts, don't do it”.